fbpx

 The reason for its ubiquity is that there are several physiological and biomechanical factors that coalesce all around the same time, creating the conditions for LBP to thrive.
 Here are some of the key contributors:

 • Hormonal Changes: During pregnancy, there is an increase in a hormone called relaxin.
-As its name indicates, relaxin is responsible for a softening of all the soft tissues in the body.
+As its name indicates, relaxin is responsible for the softening of all the soft tissues in the body.
 The purpose is to allow the pelvis to widen to adapt to the growing baby and to facilitate an easier labor.
 However, the down side of this pelvic loosening is that it decreases stability in this region, making it more difficult to resist the shift in center of gravity.

 7 Exercises to Focus On to Mitigate Pain